Ebandzz/Smart-Mirror/index.md

 # Third Milestone 😃
 In summary, I downlaoded rasperrypi onto my computer.
 Then, I connected my raspberry pi to my monitor.
-After, I created a SSH file so I can download Magic Mirror, VNC.
+After, I created a SSH file so I can download Magic Mirror.
 Then, I installed Magic Mirror onto my VS appplication.
 Once the base was completed, I made a few customizations to my project such ass adding compliments, adding the weather forecast, and changing the colors for the calendar, weather icons, and some of the text.

 <iframe width="650" height="365" src="https://www.youtube.com/embed/mhA53ow2ehU" title="Eli A Milestone 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Second Milestone 😄
 My second Milestone was customizing Magic Mirror.
 First, I added effects for my alerts.
-Then, I decided to chanhge the color for my calendar.
+Then, I decided to change the color for my calendar.
 After, I  added compliments to my project.
-The compliments I added were based on specific dates, time, and weather.
+The compliments I added were based on the date, time, and weather.
 For instance, when it's morning, my mirror will greet me with a good morning message.
 Additonally, when it's raining, my mirror will message be to be safe during rainy weather.
 I added the weather forescast in order for my weather compliments to work.
-When adding the weather, I added my location and changed the weather form celsius to fahrenheit.
+When adding the weather, I added my location and changed the weather from celsius to fahrenheit.
 Also, I added colors for weather icons and changed the color to a light color purple in the main css.file

 <iframe width="650" height="365" src="https://www.youtube.com/embed/MqkOFSvBFJ4" title="Eli A Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # First Milestone 😁
 My first milestone was setting up the base for my project.
-Firstly, I set up my raspberry pi and connected it to my monitor.
-Then, I set up the raspberrypi to raspi in order to ping my IP address.
-After, I got SSH, VNC, and Visual studio for my code and connected that to my SSH.
-This step was neccessary because it allowes me to make or chanage any code I need fof my project.
+First, I set up my raspberry pi and connected it to my monitor.
+Then, I pinged my IP address.
+After, I got a coding apllication called Visual Studio to create a SSH file for my project.
 Lastly, I installed Magic Mirror, which is a Node JS Application.
 Magic Mirror assisted in generating the base I need for my project.
 With it, I can chan ge or add codes to make my smart mirror suitable for me.

   <iframe width="650" height="365" src="https://www.youtube.com/embed/HZR-vvzeD9Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>